 Under the EU (Withdrawal) Bill, the EU Merger Control Regulation will initially be safeguarded in UK domestic law as a result of the blanket provisions in the Bill on retained EU law.
 However it is to be assumed that during the two years transitional period provided for in the Bill, the content of the Regulation will be adapted so as to remove any doubt as to whether, under UK law, the UK will be within the scope of the Regulation's provisions.
 However, this will not remove the need under EU law to notify and submit to EC investigation, even after Brexit, in respect of mergers caught by the EU Regulation's provisions as they apply in relation to the EU territory.

 The third key pillar of EU competition law is State aid.
-The rules prohibit Member States from distorting competition by granting aid to specific businesses.
-There is no equivalent provision in UK competition law.
-The obligations apply only to Member States, so the UK outside the EU will be able (subject to WTO rules) to provide aid to businesses in the UK without fear of EU action.
-Conversely, the UK will have no scope to oppose the grant of unlawful aid by other Member States.
+The rules apply only to Member States and prohibit Member States from distorting competition by granting aid to specific businesses.
+There is currently no equivalent provision in UK competition law.

 This article is part of our Brexit series